Please note: All intern and volunteer positions are currently suspended until further notice in an abundance of caution due to COVID-19.

 - Other duties as assigned

-To apply, please send your resume and cover letter to HumanResources@Bowers.org; no phone calls please.
+To apply, please send your resume and a cover letter by email to HumanResources@Bowers.org; no phone calls.